fixdauto/target-s3/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/target-s3.svg)](https://pypi.org/project/target-s3/)
 [![License: Apache2](https://img.shields.io/badge/License-Apache2-yellow.svg)](https://opensource.org/licenses/Apache-2.0)

-[Singer](https://www.singer.io/) target that uploads loads data to S3 in CSV format following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).
+[Singer](https://www.singer.io/) target that uploads loads data to S3 following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

 This is a [Meltano](https://meltano.com/) compatible target connector.

 ## How to use it

-The recommended method of running this target is to use it from [Meltano](https://transferwise.github.io/pipelinewise).
-When running it from PipelineWise you don't need to configure this tap with JSON files and most of things are automated.
-Please check the related documentation at [Target S3 CSV](https://transferwise.github.io/pipelinewise/connectors/targets/s3_csv.html)
+The recommended method of running this target is to use it from [Meltano](https://meltano.com/).

 If you want to run this [Singer Target](https://singer.io) independently please read further.